Use Datastreams

 asyncio.run(main())

 Note: The Python SDK doesn't have a .datastream() proxy like JavaScript.
-You send raw DS_READ/DS_WRITE/DS_SUBSCRIBE commands using _send_command().
+Send raw DS_READ / DS_WRITE / DS_SUBSCRIBE commands via _send_command().
 The built-in module wrappers in conduyt.modules use the same pattern internally.
+Constants are class attributes on CMD (e.g. CMD.DS_READ), exported from conduyt.core.constants.

 Full firmware example